 - If you are not sure whether or not your listings contain active content, eBay suggests a tool called i-ways checker where you can see if your listings are compliant.

-- If you use a third party partner for listing software and inventory management software, now is the time to talk to them about the upcoming changes.
+- If you use a third party partner for an eBay listing software and inventory management software, now is the time to talk to them about the upcoming changes.
 Make sure that their systems are compliant with the changes, or that they will be in plenty of time for the June 2017 deadline.

 It’s a fact that most people don’t like change.
 When these kinds of ecommerce changes are going to happen, it makes a pretty strong case for having the right tools at hand to deal with it.
 At ecomdash, we have the right tools, and we are prepared for the changes that eBay is making to their listing policies.
 Even though these changes are fairly significant or some sellers, having a partner like ecomdash can make the transition a whole lot easier.